olive-robotics/bots_bento_icra24/docs/rulebook.md

 <img src="/images/16.png" alt="7.png" width="500" />

 #### 4. Competition
 The competition is split into two runs for each team.
-In the first run, the arena is free of obstacles (other than the palettes themselves).
-The task is for the robot to collect a palette and carry to a predefined location.
+In the first run, the arena is free of obstacles (other than the KLTs themselves).
+The task is for the robot to collect a KLT and carry to a predefined location.

-In the second run, small obstacles are introduced into the arena and the task is to sort 4 palettes to 4 predefined locations acroding to their id.
+In the second run, small obstacles are introduced into the arena and the task is to sort 4 KLTs to 4 predefined locations acroding to their id.
 The challenge is evaluated and awarded in two categories: “Fastest Sorting” and “Overall Champion" with the latter merging both runs into a single score.
-Extra points are granted if the robot manages to stack pallets in order of their id.
+Extra points are granted if the robot manages to stack KLTs in order of their id.
 ##### 4.1 Teams and Roles
 ##### 4.2 Meetings and Language of Communication